OpenDroneMap/FIELDimageR/README.md

 ---------------------------------------------
 #### 10. Estimating plant height

 > The plant height can be estimated by calculating the Canopy Height Model (CHM).
 This model uses the difference between the Digital Surface Model (DSM) from the soil base (before there is any sproute, [Download EX_DSM0.tif](https://drive.google.com/open?id=1lrq-5T6x_GrbkCtpDSDiX1ldvSwEBFX-)) and the DSM file from the vegetative growth (once plants are grown, [Download EX_DSM1.tif](https://drive.google.com/open?id=1q_H4Ef1f1yQJOPtkVMJfcb2SvHcxJ3ya)).
 To calculate the plant height, first we used a previously generated *mask* from step 4 to remove the soil, and the output from *fieldshape* in step 5 to assign data to each plot.
-The user can extract information using the basic R functions mean, max, min, and quantile as a parameter in function **`getInfo`**.
+The user can extract information using the basic R functions mean, max, min, and quantile as a parameter in function **`fieldInfo`**.

 ```r
 # Uploading files from soil base (EX_DSM0.tif) and vegetative growth (EX_DSM1.tif):